Real-name system: Facebook

 Facebook employs a real-name system.
 Its online Name Policy states: "Facebook is a community where people use their real identities.
 We require everyone to provide their real names, so you always know who you're connecting with.
 This helps keep our community safe."
 This strongly encourages users to provide real names when creating an account.

 Facebook's first users were university students.
 According to Danah Boyd, a social media scholar, "people provided their name because they saw the site as an extension of campus life."
 Later users adopted the norms and practices of the early adopters.
 The use of real names contributed to the quality and quantity of information Facebook has about its users.
 Facebook became an identity service by encouraging users to share their lives, including their real names.

 Emil Protalinski, technology journalist for The Next Web, states that some "Facebook users opt to use pseudonyms to hide from stalkers, abusive exes, and even governments that don't condone free speech."
 Pseudonyms allow these users to connect with colleagues, friends, and family without compromising their safety.

 "People feel as though their privacy has been violated when their agency has been undermined or when information about a particular social context has been obscured in ways that subvert people's ability to make an informed decision about what to reveal."
 Some users may feel uncomfortable with displaying their real names and choose a fake name that appears real to others.

+Formerly active or defunct

+Google (2011 - 2014)

+Google+ previously introduced a real-name policy in July 2011, as a way to crack down on spamming and botting, requiring users to use their real names.
+Google+ began to expand its real-name policy on other Google-associated sites such as the Google Play Store, Google Maps, and Gmail by November 2011 and eventually YouTube by 6 November 2013.
+User accounts that were identified as not following the policy were suspended via automated moderation.
+Compared to Facebook, some users are able to bypass the moderation using varying fictitious names on many Google-associated sites, especially on YouTube.
+After wide-ranging criticisms and backlash from a number of high-profile commentators, Google dropped the real-name policy in July 2014 and ended restrictions on names.